fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_030.md

 ## What Should Developers Focus On When Starting A New Job?

+Start by having your own personal workstation setup that you feel really comfortable using.
+This is very important since if you feel insecure in the tools you use to write code it will slow you down and it will impact your mood.
+Think about your choices in editors and other tools as a musician and their instrument.
+It is your most important tool for your job so make sure you know it well.

+Once you have a setup that you know well and allows you to write code the way you feel comfortable, get the source code on your workstation and get a local version of the system working.
+The quicker you can get this setup the better because now you can start trying out the system and see how it works without any risk.

+Next, find out who knows the most about what.
+Regardless if you are a junior or a senior, you won't know how things work in this new company without a bit of guidance.
+In every company there is almost always a few people who know a lot about various areas of the system and the workflows.
+These we sometimes refer to as domain experts.
+Find them, be nice to them and make sure you have easy access to them.
+They will be very important to you until you learn enough about the system so you can manage on your own.

 ## How Can Developers Maintain A Long-term Career In Tech?

 ## What Are The Challenges Of Onboarding Developers To Complex Projects?